anolilab/unplugin-favicons/README.md

 ## Contribution

-You're free to contribute to this project by submitting [issues](https://github.com/anolilab/unplugin-favicons/issues) and/or [pull requests](https://github.com/anolilab/unplugin-favicons/pulls).
+You’re free to contribute to this project by submitting [issues](https://github.com/anolilab/unplugin-favicons/issues) and/or [pull requests](https://github.com/anolilab/unplugin-favicons/pulls).

 Please keep in mind that every change and feature should be covered by tests.